telerik/winforms-docs/chartview/customization/custom-rendering.md

 The following image illustrates the desired outcome:![chartview-customization-custom-rendering 001](images/chartview-customization-custom-rendering001.png)

 The starting point of the article is a form with one RadChartView on it.
 In the form’s Load event handler create a LineSeries instance and add categorical data points.
 The current example generates random values that fall in the range of 0 – 30.
 After adding the series to the RadChartView.Series collection, set the LabelFormat and LabelFitMode of the HorizontalAxis and VerticalAxis properties of the series to appropriate values.
 Further, subscribe to the CreateRenderer of the RadChartView and instantiate the Renderer property of the event arguments to a new CustomCartesianRederer instance.
 The CreateRenderer event allows you to plug any custom implementation of chart renderer.
 Here is how your snippet should look like:
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Customization\CustomRenderer.cs region=CustomRendererRegion}}
 {{source=..\SamplesVB\ChartView\Customization\CustomRenderer.vb region=CustomRendererRegion}}